 - Water

-- Put the plunger in, but do not press down.
+- Insert the plunger, but do not plunge.

 What you’ll need